 Born in the UK, Nikhil was raised in three countries on three continents.
-He discovered a love of entrepreneurship as a student at Princeton University.
-In his sophomore year Nikhil co-founded Artsy, an online platform for discovering and collecting art.
-In 2010, Nikhil co-founded My Card My Story, a social venture that sells greeting cards featuring the stories and art of children in Mumbai, India as a way to raise funds for their education.
-Before joining Shasta in 2012, Nikhil was a member of the investment team at Insight Venture Partners in New York.
+He discovered a love of entrepreneurship while a student at Princeton University.
+In 2008, during his sophomore year, Nikhil co-founded Artsy, an online platform for discovering and collecting art.
+Today, Artsy employs over 200 people and has raised over $50M in venture capital.
+Before joining Shasta, Nikhil was a member of the investment team at Insight Venture Partners in New York City.

-Nikhil earned an A.B. in Molecular Biology with a certificate in finance from Princeton University, where he won the Spirit of Princeton award and was co-president of the Princeton Entrepreneurship Club for two years.
-While there, he also built and ran an elevator pitch competition and laid the foundation for a campus-wide entrepreneurial ecosystem.
+Nikhil earned an A.B. in Molecular Biology with a certificate in finance from Princeton University, where he won the Spirit of Princeton award.
+He was co-president of the Princeton Entrepreneurship Club for two years, laying the foundation for a campus-wide entrepreneurial ecosystem.
 While growing up in England, Nikhil captained his school cricket team.
 He is an avid supporter of Manchester United, as well as Bay Area sports teams.